Research

 Facilities

-The Bethel Lab maintains its own private cluster of >500 CPUs and 60 GPUs.
-We also have allocations of the Triton Shared Computing Cluster and the Comet Supercomputer hosted at UCSD.
+The Bethel Lab maintains its own private cluster of hundreds of CPUs and GPUs for simulation, inference and training.
+We also have allocations of the Triton Shared Computing Cluster and the Expanse Supercomputer hosted at UCSD.
 Additionally, we are users of the Cryo-EM facility, the Thermo Fisher Sandbox, and the Janelia Cores hosted by Howard Hughes Medical Institute.